The Journey Draws to a Close, but Discoveries still Continue

 Verse 21 states: “to fulfil Jehovah’s word by the mouth of Jeremiah, until the land had paid off its Sabbaths.
 All the days of lying desolated it kept Sabbath, to fulfill 70 years.”
 The writer of Chronicles (Ezra) comments on the reason why they had to serve Babylon.
 It was twofold,

-(1) to fulfil Jeremiah’s prophecies from Jehovah and
+(1) to fulfill Jeremiah’s prophecies from Jehovah and

 (2) for the land to lay desolate for that time to pay off its Sabbaths as required by Leviticus 26:34.